 At Britvic, we look for signs of modern slavery across the entire life cycle of an individual's employment.
-In Great Britain and Ireland, we ensure that right to work checks are completed for all employees on or before their first day of employment, in line with UK and Irish legislation.
+In Great Britain and Ireland, right to work checks are completed for all employees on or before their first day of employment, in line with UK and Irish legislation.